Quickstart

 Thread safety

-In async Python applications, create the Router inside your async handler, not at module level:
+In async Python, create the Router inside your handler:

 python